-A copy of the 2017 Survey Report has been supplied to everyone who participated last year.
+A copy of the 2018 Survey Report will be supplied to everyone who participated last year.
 New participants will be able to download it from the Community Wildlife Group website, www.ShropsCWGs.org.uk.
 Previous reports since 2012 are also available on the website.